 An employer is permitted by law to terminate employees from their job as long as an advanced warning or payment, known as severance, is provided.

 An employee is wrongfully dismissed when an employer terminates the employee without notice of termination or a fair payment in lieu of notice.
 What is most often disputed in unfair dismissal cases is the amount of notice or pay in lieu of notice that an employee is entitled to because there are a wide range of factors that need to be considered.
 Factors include an employee’s salary, age, tenure as well as entitlement to all non-discretionary payments that he/she earned while employed.

-Whitten & Lublin Employment & Labour Lawyers have expertise in wrongful dismissal matters
+Whitten & Lublin Employment & Labour Lawyers have exceptional experience in wrongful dismissal matters

-There are hundreds of law firms in the Toronto area and across Canada that will say they can handle your wrongful dismissal case.
-There are only a handful that have the expertise, experience and reputation to set them apart.
-Whitten & Lublin Employment & Labour Lawyers has successfully represented thousands of employees and employers in wrongful dismissal claims and in 2018 we were named as one of Canada’s Top Employment & Labour Law Firms by Canadian Lawyer Magazine.
+There are hundreds of law firms in the Toronto area and across Canada that will say they can handle your dismissal case.
+There are only a handful that have the skill, experience and reputation to set them apart.
+Whitten & Lublin Employment & Labour Lawyers has successfully represented thousands of employees and employers in unfair dismissal claims and in 2018 we were named as one of Canada’s Top Employment & Labour Law Firms by Canadian Lawyer Magazine.

 More Information on Wrongful Dismissal

 Misconduct vs Just Cause for Dismissal

 In some cases, employers may claim that the employee committed some form of misconduct that eliminates the need to provide reasonable notice or severance.
 In this scenario, the employer states that it has “cause for dismissal.”
 An employer who claims cause for dismissal is not required by law to make any payments to an employee.
-Many employees in this situation sue for wrongful dismissal, claiming that the reason for their dismissal does not justify the employer’s decision to withhold pay or that the employer’s decision to allege cause was made in bad faith.
+Many employees in this situation sue for unfair dismissal, claiming that the reason for their dismissal does not justify the employer’s decision to withhold pay or that the employer’s decision to allege cause was made in bad faith.

 Is it even a Dismissal?

 Read our employment law articles about wrongful dismissal for more information, or read about wrongful dismissal near you: